 “Who’s Gerry Fine?”

 “He’s a nut case.
-He ordered 15,000 toy Loch Ness monsters after that horror movie came out on the Loch Ness Monster.
+He ordered 15,000 toy Loch Ness monsters after his horror movie came out.
 He wants to see if we can revive the idea of another movie.
 He's going to pay me just to go there," he said.

 "It bombed.
 It wasn't even filmed there.
 He wants me to see what I think about a change of setting."